gflohr/qgoda-site/en/docs/differences-to-jekyll.md

 Qgoda is a tool for generating static web sites and it follows the Unix concept of DOTADIW, or "Do One Thing and Do It Well".
 Web development nowadays is done using a tool-chain based on [Node.js](https://nodejs.org/) and the Node.js ecosystems has no shortage of development web servers like [http-server](https://www.npmjs.com/package/http-server), [Browsersync](https://www.browsersync.io/), [webpack-dev-server](https://github.com/webpack/webpack-dev-server), and so on.
 All of them are very easy to integrate in a Qgoda development site.

-And to be honest, the current web servers written in Perl all look pretty lame compared to their brethren for Node.js.
+And to be honest, the current web servers written in Perl, Python, or Ruby all look pretty lame compared to their brethren for Node.js.

 ### Sass?
 Helpers!

-Jekyll has a built-in [Sass](http://sass-lang.com/) compiler built on the Ruby Sass implementation.
+Jekyll has a built-in <q-term>sass:Sass</q-term> compiler built on the Ruby Sass implementation.

 But modern web development is a lot more than pre-processing CSS.
 First of all chances are that you also want to use JavaScript, do you?
 And maybe you don't want to use Sass but [Less](http://lesscss.org/) or you even opt for [PostCSS](http://postcss.org/) only.